vikramareddy/AI-100-Design-Implement-Azure-AISol/Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md

 services.AddSingleton<ConversationState>(conversationState);
 ```

-1. Also replace the `Configure` code to now pull from the dependency injection version:
+1. Also replace the `ConfigureServices` code to now pull from the dependency injection version:

 ```csharp
 var conversationState = options.State.OfType<ConversationState>().FirstOrDefault();